FaiLuReH3Ro/comet-focus/README.md

 <h2>Putting it all together</h2>

 <p>
-After doing our individual research, the students were placed in teams to put everything together and design the mobile app.
+After doing our individual research, I was placed in a team to put everything together and design the mobile app.
 My team and I designed the look and feel of the app Comet Focus.
 I worked on feature 2 of the app, which is the pomodoro timer.
 Here are the slides that my group presented at the end of the course.
 It includes the purpose of the project, wireframes for each feature, research that supported the features, and the overall design choices.
 </p>

 <h3>Group Members</h3>